 For more information or to get a quote contact us today

-16 Oct Animal Liability: The Problems with Treating Your Dog Like a Human
+The Problem with Treating Your Dog Like a Human

 Most dog owners regard their furry friend as part of the family.
 This is healthy for the dog owner who benefits from the canine companionship and it’s also good for the dog who regards the household humans as part of its pack.
 However, it’s a mistake to treat a dog like a human or to associate human motives to its behavior.
 While it’s a remarkable fact that dogs have adapted so well to living among humans, it is still a different species with important behavioral differences.
 Treating it like a human can confuse it and possibly encourage undesirable behavior, including biting.
 Thus, an animal liability policy may be needed.
 Here are four common ways this happens:

 Comforting Your Dog When It’s Anxious or Aggressive

 Comforting someone is an act of human empathy.
 It reassures the person that things are OK because someone cares about him or her.
 This is a human reaction.
 Dogs react to this differently.
 They associate the attention and petting with their current behavior.
 To get more of this pleasurable attention, they repeat the anxious or aggressive behavior that caused it.
 Expressing reassurance to your dog encourages it to continue being anxious or aggressive in certain situations.
 Both of these emotional states are conducive to biting.

 Dogs live in the moment.
 They lack the cognitive ability to remember and feel guilty about a past transgression.
 Any reprimands of your dog’s undesirable behavior must be done immediately after the act.
 Otherwise, it will associate the reprimand with something else.
 Your dog may even associate it with you.
 This can confuse and make your dog unstable.
 No matter how bad the misbehavior, it does nothing for your dog to reprimand it later.